profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

+### Updated status after completing the representative-case step

+Some of the next steps listed above have already been partially completed.
+In particular, representative query-level explanations were added, and the GitHub repository was updated with the scripts and generated outputs.
+Therefore, the remaining work is no longer about generating the main evidence, but about deciding how to present it.

+The updated next steps are:

+1. Review this full advisor response without reducing it.
+2. Decide, with the advisor, which tables should go into the paper and which should remain in the repository.
+3. Convert the selected tables to LaTeX.
+4. Write the experimental-section narrative in the paper using the three-layer structure: baselines, ablation, and representative cases.
+5. Add a short limitations paragraph explaining random-k, root-choice ablation, and scale-sensitive misses.
+6. Perform a final repository consistency check before submission.

 ## Representative-case analysis

 I added a representative-case analysis to connect the analytical variables used by SchemaLens with the measured benchmark winners.
 The goal is to move the experimental section beyond aggregate preservation metrics and explain why particular configuration families win under specific workload and data characteristics.

 The analysis uses only measured hot-run p95 results.
 No MongoDB benchmark is rerun, no latency is inferred for unmeasured configurations, and root-choice ablation is not included because it would require materializing and benchmarking alternative-root candidates.

+### Relation to the advisor's request for deeper interpretation

+This section is the most direct answer to the advisor's comment that the experimental section needed to explain why configurations win.
+The previous analyses answer "does SchemaLens preserve good configurations?" and "do its variables matter?"
+This section answers "why does a specific family win in a specific query?"

+The cases are useful because they cover different reasons for a configuration to win:

+- containment-like access, as in IMDb `QG6_EpisodesOfSeries` and LDBC SNB `IS6_ForumOfMessage`;
+- sharedness and filtered access, as in IMDb `QG10_AdvancedSearchWatchItems`;
+- update pressure and relationship creation, as in FIBEN `Q10_CreateAccountHoldingAndBuyTransaction`;
+- deep traversal, as in FIBEN `Q4_CompaniesReachedFromPersonThroughAccountHoldingListedSecurity`;
+- graph-like associative traversal, as in LDBC SNB `IC1_TransitiveFriendsWithName` and `IC7_RecentLikers`.

+This is exactly the type of explanation the advisor requested: the result is no longer only "this configuration was selected"; it becomes "this configuration wins because the query has these traversal, semantic, sharedness, or update characteristics."

 ### Representative cases and interpretation